LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 ## §2 LCIR Syntax

 An LCIR file is a collection of several symbols, type declarations, functions, and pragma declarations.
-The following sections define the Base and Compound Syntax of an LCIR File,
+The following sections define the Base and Compound Syntax of an LCIR File.

+In this document, programs are considered to parse in two phases: a grammar parse which simply attempts to build a tree of the file's syntax, and a semantic parse, which checks for errors in the constructs used.

+The Grammar parsing step is described using the Augmented Backus-Naur Form and sometimes in prose, whereas the semantic parsing steps are described in prose.

 ### §2.1 Base Syntax

 The following rules are used throughout this specification to describe basic parsing constructs.
 The US-ASCII coded character set is defined by ANSI X3.4-1986.

 ```
 OCTET          = <any 8-bit sequence of data>
-CHAR           = <any valid character in the source charset, except for a Control Character, or the forward slash character "\">
+CHAR           = <any valid character in the source charset, except for a Control Character, or the backward slash character "\">
 UPALPHA        = <any US-ASCII uppercase letter "A".."Z">
 LOALPHA        = <any US-ASCII lowercase letter "a".."z">
 ALPHA          = UPALPHA / LOALPHA